AlbertoPdRF/tisn.app/README.md

 ### Back end (or API)

-Before starting, rename the `.env-template` file on the `api` folder to `.env` and fill it following these instructions:
+Before starting, copy the `.env-template` file on the `api` folder to a new `.env` file on the same folder (i.e. `cp api/.env-template api/.env`) and fill it following these instructions:

 - DB_URL: we recommend signing up on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/) using the free tier
 - JWT_SECRET: can be any string